w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/coretime-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Coretime parachain:
+Here you will find a variety of dashboards that help visualize data from the Coretime parachain:

 - [Coretime Dashboard](https://dune.com/substrate/coretime): Explore comprehensive data
   visualizations related to time-stamping services on Coretime.